Thinmindt/TodoList/README.md

 # TodoList
-A simple to-do list to experiment with Django
+A simple to-do list to experiment with Django and React